Data-Portofolio/The-Ultimate-Pandas-Guide-Simplifying-Data-Operations/README.md

 Metode ini mengembalikan jumlah nilai unik dalam suatu Series.
 Ini memberikan informasi tentang seberapa bervariasinya data dalam kolom.

 #### Example:

-Your code looks correct for calculating the number of unique values in the 'Category' column using the `nunique()` method.
-If you want to improve readability, you might consider formatting the output using an f-string.
-Here's your code with a slight improvement in formatting:

 ```python
 import pandas as pd